martinsbash/b2b-lead-gen-system/README.md

 ---

+## Status

+The current repo documents the workflow as it runs today.
+The next version is being rebuilt as a proper end-to-end tool that produces structured output without needing manual prompts at each stage.

+---

 ## Author

-Built by [Martins Bash](https://github.com/martinsbash), co-founder of [Afro Creative Group](https://github.com/martinsbash/afrocreativegroup), a web and creative agency in Ontario, Canada.
+Built by [Martins Bash](https://github.com/martinsbash).
+AI trainer and researcher; co-founder of [Afro Creative Group](https://afrocreativegroup.lovable.app), a web and creative agency in Ontario, Canada.